ISISComputingGroup/ibex_developers_manual/backend_system/Building-and-installing-genie_python.md

 * Copies the Scripts and site-packages directories into the clean Python installation

-* Zips the Python installation and bundles it with the install scripts etc. and copies it to the shared drive
+* Zips the Python installation and bundles it with the install scripts etc.

+* if called with the "install" parameter, installs it to c:\Instrument\Apps\Python and also copies it to the shared drive

 ### Creating Python packages